 Welcome to the Marin County Free Library!
 From our beginning in 1927 in the basement of the old Marin County Courthouse in San Rafael, the Marin County Free Library has grown to a network of 10 branches throughout the County as well as two outreach vehicles: our Bookmobile and our Learning Bus (a free preschool on wheels).
-In 2016-2017 we served more than 1,045,756 visitors and our visitors checked out more than 1,986,529 books, audio books and DVDs.
+In 2016-2017 we served more than 1.1 million visitors and our visitors checked out more than 1.7 million books, audiobooks and DVDs.

 We offer many other services in addition to reading materials.
 We have public access computers, free wireless, story-time for pre-schoolers, adult and teen book clubs, and programs for children, teens and adults as well as study space for students of all ages.
 Library Beyond Walls brings our materials to homebound patrons and our Literacy program serves both families and individuals.
 Furthermore, through our website, or eBranch, we continue to provide information and reading material for our patrons at home, work or school even when our physical branches are closed.
-MCFL online users checked out over 222,000 downloadable eBooks, eAudios, and movies in 2014-2015.
+We offer access to over 400,000 streaming and downloadable eBooks, eAudiobooks, videos, and digital magazines.